 The death of Pope Hadrian was met with a dramatic confrontation in the papal conclave as a cohort of cardinals were divided between successors.
 In the ensuing squabble behind the high altar at St. Peter’s, one cardinal named Octavian simply dashed for the papal throne and declared himself Pope Victor IV.
-It was a most silly coup that was nevertheless effective for a period until his support began to dwindle.
+It was a most silly coup that was nevertheless effective for a period of time until his support began to dwindle.
 An opposition party began to form around another cardinal named Roland who was then formally consecrated as the next pope –Alexander III.
-One of his first acts was to promptly excommunicate the antipope Victor IV, who then responded in turn by excommunicating the sitting pope, as well, and for the second time in three decades, there was a schism within the church.
+One of his first acts was to promptly excommunicate the antipope Victor IV, who then responded, in turn, by excommunicating the sitting pope, as well, and for the second time in three decades, there was a schism within the church.

 To make matters worse, Frederick Barbarossa decided to recognize this ridiculous antipope Victor IV, thus pushing Alexander closer into the hands of William of Sicily.
 The pope then excommunicated Frederick!
 And then he promptly fled Rome for two years realizing he was without proper military defenses.
 As was universally the case with the papacy, the institution only served at the whims of its more powerful neighbors –namely, strong military empires with deep pockets.
-Alexander then exiled himself to France with the hopes of rallying a unified front against Frederick Barbarossa (it never truly materialized), meanwhile abroad in England, Henry II was having his notorious dispute with the Archbishop of Canterbury, whose vicious murder struck like lightning throughout the Christendom.
+Alexander then exiled himself to France with the hopes of rallying a unified front against Frederick Barbarossa (it never truly materialized), meanwhile abroad in England, Henry II was having his notorious dispute with the Archbishop of Canterbury, whose vicious murder struck like lightning throughout Christendom.

 This was the height of Frederick’s career –conquering Northern Italy, invading Rome, and installing a new pope– but as pride goeth before a fall, Frederick now set his sights on finally subduing Sicily.
-In only a week’s time, his fortunes turned and his army was decimated by inclement weather and a brutal plague that mercilessly killed scores of soldiers each day.
-Forced to turn back, he was forced to leave piles of rotting corpses all throughout Tuscany while facing unfriendly towns throughout the land.
+In only a week’s time, his fortunes turned sour.
+His army was decimated by inclement weather and a brutal plague mercilessly killed scores of soldiers each day.
+Forced to turn back, he was compelled to leave piles of rotting corpses all throughout Tuscany while facing unfriendly towns throughout the land.
 And the Alps was equally as treacherous.
 Frederick’s humiliation was made complete when he was forced to retreat home in the guise of a common peasant.
 Nevertheless, the pestilence raged throughout Rome, leaving the banks of the Tiber filled to the brim with sick and dying people.
-Suddenly, Paschal and Frederick were blamed for bringing divine wrath on the city and Alexander was yet again welcomed back as the true pope, however this being the third such occasion, Alexander declined the invitation from Rome.
+Suddenly, Paschal and Frederick were blamed for bringing divine wrath upon the city and Alexander was yet again welcomed back as the true pope, however this being the third such occasion, Alexander declined the invitation from Rome.
 He was by now disgusted with the city and decided to conduct the papal business elsewhere –it would be another eleven years before he would again enter the city of Rome.